Event Categories | Creating & Managing Sub-Categories

 You can use the Drag and Drop feature on the Event Category page to rearrange the hierarchy of the event categories.

-• For anyone integrating eSPACE Event Scheduler with another calendar software, this is NOT recommended, since that information should only be syncing to Event Schedule from that other calendar software.
+- For anyone integrating eSPACE Event Scheduler with another calendar software (ChMS), this is NOT recommended, since that information should only be syncing to Event Schedule from that other calendar software in the order that the spaces are arranged in the other software (ChMS).

 Add a Child Category to Create a Hierarchy